Engage with God, through hope,

 and gave me a firm place to stand.

-4. DO WE NEED ASK GOD FOR HELP?
+4. WHEN DO WE NEED TO ASK?

 So, how do we engage with God during our hard times, so as to receive his loving care.